IDMX225/about-me-alexolea88/README.md

 Background Accent: Gold (#D8B261, RGB: 216, 178, 97)

 Logo
-/*To be updated: A custom logo with my initials (AO) will replace BOB.*/ Navigation Bar
+A custom logo with my initials (AO)
+Navigation Bar
 /*To be updated: The navigation bar will link to Bio, Gallery, Blog, and Contact sections, with a hamburger menu toggle for mobile devices.*/